dagu-org/dagu/ui/README.md

 ```
 cd dagu
-make build-admin
+make build-ui
 ```

-This command will build the `bundle.js` file and copy it to dagu/internal/admin/handlers/assets/js/bundle.js.
+This command will build the `bundle.js` file and copy it to dagu/internal/web/handlers/assets/js/bundle.js.
 This is necessary for the Go backend to include the JavaScript within the binary.